Comic Book / Ambush Bug

 - Interactive Narrator: In one of Keith Giffen and Robert Loren Fleming's stories, the story's villain plans, after attacking the heroes, to go after the narrator for an egregious pun.

 - Lampshaded the Obscure Reference: His appearance in TBATB is lampshaded by fellow fourth-wall-smasher Bat-Mite.
 "You're a pretty obscure hero even for this show."

-- He has an uncanny ability to see through Clark Kent's disguise, and even remarks how no one should be fooled by it.
+- Medium Awareness: He has an uncanny ability to see through Clark Kent's disguise, and even remarks how no one should be fooled by it.
 Superman was not pleased.
 Supergirl took it with more grace when 'Bush revealed he knew who she was, merely by observing her in both her identities.

 - Meta Guy: One of the first of the modern versions.

 - Post Modernism: The meta-knowledge is the driving gag behind Ambush Bug.
 Who happens to be insane, so all that stuff could just be in his head.

 - Rage Against the Author: Giffen/Bug isn't above lampshading DC Comics' faults (or his own).
 Or those of Marvel Comics.